waleedhad/AudioMuse-AI-cuda_12.2/README.md

 4. **Playlist Creation (/api/create\_playlist):**
    * The list of similar tracks, along with their distance from the seed song, is displayed to the user.
    * The user can then enter a desired playlist name and click a button.
-   * This action calls the /api/create\_playlist endpoint, which takes the list of similar track IDs and the new name, and then uses the Jellyfin API to create the playlist directly on the server.
+   * This action calls the /api/create\_playlist endpoint, which takes the list of similar track IDs and the new name, and then uses the Jellyfin or Navidrome API to create the playlist directly on the server.

 This entire workflow provides a fast and intuitive method for music discovery, moving beyond simple genre or tag-based recommendations to find songs that truly *sound* alike.